CNAG-Biomedical-Informatics/pheno-ranker/docs/phenopackets-corpus.md

 ???
 Note "About reproducibility"

     We used `0.1.20`.
-You can reproduce this example with the folowing list of files:
+You can reproduce this example with the following list of files:

     ```bash
     --8<-- "data/combined.txt"